Weather Travel What the Papers Say TV GuideLeisure

 Edward Revell of Carnethwaite, South Normonton, died 5th July, 1639.
 He left a wife and children.
 Source SP 17/G

-Ogston Hall has a long history and first features in Domesday as part of the manor of Morton which was the property one, Walter Deincourt.
+Ogston has a long history and first features in Domesday as part of the manor of Morton which was the property one, Walter Deincourt.
 It passed to the Warwickshire family of Revell through intermarriage with the Deincourts.
 The Revells are listed as Derbyshire landowners as early as 1433.
 The earliest part of the present house was from the tudor times.
 A new block was added by William Revell and his wife Mary, daughter of George Sitwell of Renishaw Hall, in 1659 and a new stable wing was added by J. Revell in 1695.
 As the Revell line died out the estate passed into the hands of the Turbett family who carried more work on the house and gardens.

 The manors of Morton and Ogston, which had been given by Wulfric Spott to Burton Abbey, at the Domesday survey, belonged to Walter Deincourt; and Roger